Policy: Class Representatives

 - A Class Representative’s role is to provide constructive feedback on issues affecting the entire student cohort, or a subset of the student cohort.

 - Class Representatives hold their role for the duration of the teaching period in which they are enrolled in the relevant class unless they are no longer able to serve per any reason, including those given in the Class Representative Procedure.
 Depending on their capacity, they may also make themselves available for consultation concerning the results from the Student Experience of Learning and Teaching Survey.
-This consultation can occur regarding either SELT results from the previous reaching period in which the course ran and/or for the SELT results during which the Class Representatives were enrolled in said course, at the discretion and capacity of the Course Convener and Class Representative(s).
+This consultation can occur regarding either SELT results from the previous teaching period in which the course ran and/or for the SELT results during which the Class Representatives were enrolled in said course, at the discretion and capacity of the Course Convenor and Class Representative(s).

 - Class Representatives cease to function in their roles should they withdraw from a course, and Class Representatives communicate this to their relevant Course Convenors.